acets-team/ace/README_FAQ.md

     - Type: `Shell Command: Install 'code' command in PATH`
     - Press `Enter`

-1. How to get the alter icon for `.tsx` files in VS Code
+1. How to alter icon for `.tsx` files in VS Code
     - Download the `Symbols` extension by `Miguel Solorio`
     - Bash cd into `~/.vscode/extensions/`
     - Bash cd `miguelsolorio.symbols-` w/ the proper version